John Quinn was dead.

-As far as the art world was considered this was an unprecedented fire sale, and it was creating all sorts of problems for artists, collectors, and museums.
+As far as the art world was concerned, this was an unprecedented fire sale that created all sorts of problems for artists, collectors, and museums.
 One of those affected was Romanian-born sculptor Constantin Brâncuși.
-Quinn’s collection included numerous works by Brâncuși, and if they were to go on sale all at once, the market for Brâncuși’s works might collapse and never recover.
+Quinn’s collection included numerous works by Brâncuși, and if they all went on sale at once the market for Brâncuși’s works might collapse and never recover.

-Fortunately, Brâncuși’s friends had a plan.
+Fortunately Brâncuși’s friends had a plan.
 Marcel Duchamp and Henri-Pierre Roché dabbled in art dealing to help fund their artistic pursuits.
-With Brâncuși’s assent, they quietly purchased his works from the Quinn estate and sold them off piecemeal, helping keep the market for Brâncuși’s work stable.
+With Brâncuși’s assent they quietly purchased his works from the Quinn estate and then re-sold them piecemeal, helping keep the market for Brâncuși’s work stable.

-Acting as Brâncuși’s agent, Duchamp set up two gallery shows in the the United States: one at the Brummer Gallery in New York in November 1926, and one at the Arts Club in Chicago in January 1927.
-At the same time as the gallery shows, other pieces of Brâncuși’s would be shown in an exhibition of international modern art at the Brooklyn Museum of Art.
+Acting as Brâncuși’s agent, Duchamp set up two gallery shows in the United States: one at the Brummer Gallery in New York in November 1926, and one at the Arts Club in Chicago in January 1927.
+At the same time other pieces of Brâncuși’s would be included in an exhibition of international modern art at the Brooklyn Museum of Art.

 So things were looking good in October 1926 when Duchamp boarded the steamship Paris with twenty pieces of Brâncuși sculpture to be exhibited and offered for sale.
 Well, nineteen of them at least.
-One of the pieces, Bird in Space, had already been purchased by one of Brâncuși’s friends and admirers, photographer Edward Steichen, for the low price of $600.
+One sci;[tire, Bird in Space, had already been purchased by one of Brâncuși’s friends and admirers, photographer Edward Steichen, for the low price of $600.

 Unfortunately for Brâncuși and Duchamp, they were about to be blindsided by something they really should have seen coming: reactionary conservatism.

 It’s not hard to imagine hostility towards abstract art, partly because it still exists.
 Go to any museum and you’ll hear some cranky humbug proclaiming that his kids could paint that, and it doesn’t mean anything anyway, so what’s the point?
-But even if members of the general public might have their doubts, to the gatekeepers of the art world abstraction is no longer controversial.
+Inside the art world, though, abstraction is no longer a controversial subject.

-In the 1920s it was a very different matter.
-While modern art had been making great strides towards public acceptance, it was still very much part of the avant-garde.
+Things were very different in the 1920s.
+While abstract art had been making great strides towards public acceptance, it was still very much part of the avant-garde.

-Many artists, curators and collectors had been formed in older schools and systems that had valued realism and technique over everything else, and they were not happy to see what they considered the artless castoffs of talentless men passed off as high culture.
+Many artists, curators and collectors had been formed by schools and systems that valued realism and technique over everything else, and they were not pleased to see what they considered the artless castoffs of talentless men passed off as high culture.
 There were even those who considered abstract art a moral failing, practiced by the dissipated, the feeble-minded, and the insane.
-(And also, the Jews, because what’s history without a solid dose of anti-semitism.)
-To these critics, abstract artists were degenerates, dope fiends, perverts, and purveyors of spiritual poison.
+(And also, the Jews, because what’s history without a solid dose of anti-Semitism.)
+To these critics, abstract artists were degenerates, dope fiends, perverts, the purveyors of spiritual poison.